 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 For example, in August 2011, the Budget Control Act of 2011 was signed into law, which, among other things, included aggregate reductions to Medicare payments to providers of, on average, 2% per fiscal year through 2030 with the exception of a temporary suspension from May 1, 2020 through December 31, 2021 due to the COVID-19 pandemic, unless Congress takes additional action.
 Recently, there has been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
 Specifically, there have been several recent U.S. presidential executive orders, congressional inquiries and legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs.
-At the federal level, the former Trump administration used several means to propose or implement drug pricing reform, including through federal budget proposals, executive orders and policy initiatives.
-It is unclear whether the Biden administration will work to reverse these measures or pursue similar policy initiatives.
-However, based on a recent executive order, the Biden administration expressed its intent to pursue certain policy initiatives to reduce drug prices.
+At the federal level, the Biden administration used several means to propose or implement drug pricing reform, including through executive orders and policy initiatives.
+For example, in July 2021, the Biden administration released an executive order, "Promoting Competition in the American Economy," with multiple provisions aimed at prescription drugs.
+In response to Biden's executive order, on September 9, 2021, U.S. Department of Health and Human Services (HHS) released a Comprehensive Plan for Addressing High Drug Prices that outlines principles for drug pricing reform and sets out a variety of potential legislative policies that Congress could pursue to advance these principles.
+In addition, Congress is considering drug pricing as part of the budget reconciliation process.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control costs for pharmaceutical and biological products.
-It is also possible that additional governmental action will be taken in response to the COVID-19 pandemic.
+It is also possible that additional governmental action will be taken in respon